CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Materials and Methods

-We use six evaluation metrics to evaluate the model performance, which are accuracy (ACC), negative predictive value (NPV), positive predictive value (PPV), sensitivity (SEN), specificity (SPE), and F-1 score (FOS).
-The evaluation metrics can be calculated based on true positive (TP), true negative (TN), false positive (FP), and false negative (FN) using the formulas below:
+We leverage various evaluation metrics to assess the model performance, including accuracy (ACC), negative predictive value (NPV), positive predictive value (PPV), sensitivity (SEN), specificity (SPE), and F-1 score (FOS).
+The evaluation metrics are calculated based on true positive (TP), false negative (FN), false positive (FP), and true negative (TN), corresponding to sub-blocks of the confusion matrix in our setup.
+TP and TN denote the counts of correctly predicted positive and negative instances, respectively, while FP and FN represent counts of incorrect predictions for the respective categories.
+Given TP, TN, FP, and FN, the evaluation metrics can be calculated using:

-where TP and TN stand as the number of instances that the model correctly predicts the positive and negative categories, respectively.
-Similarly, FP and FN represent the number of instances in which the model wrongly predicts the positive and negative categories, respectively.
-In the context of binary classification, TP, TN, FP, and FN correspond to the values of four sub-blocks of the confusion matrix.
-More information about the confusion matrix can be found in Section \hyperref[4.2]{4.2}.